-Act!
-CRM is a comprehensive sales and marketing platform that combines CRM and emarketing, providing everything you and your team need to successfully run and grow your business.
-Act!
-CRM allows you to set up simple ad-hoc email blasts or drip marketing campaigns for one-off or single path communications as needed.
+Act! is a comprehensive sales and marketing platform that combines CRM and emarketing, providing everything you and your team need to successfully run and grow your business.
+Act! allows you to set up simple ad-hoc email blasts or drip marketing campaigns for one-off or single-path communications as needed.

 7. Hello Bar